 Dash.
 A dash is a few drops or a very small amount of an ingredient.

 Dirty describes a drink (often a martini) to which the bartender has added some olive brine.

 DISCUS is the abbreviation for Distilled Spirits Council of the United States.
-Producers of distilled spirits in the U.S. are members of this trade association..
+Major producers of distilled spirits in the US are members of this trade association..

-Distilled spirits refers to ethanol that is produced by heating fermented products, such as wine or mash, and then condensing the resulting vapors.
+Distilled spirits refers to ethanol that is produced by heating fermented products, such as wine or mash.
+Then condensing the resulting vapors.
 Sometimes referred to as liquor or hard liquor.
 The term hard liquor is misleading.
 It implies the product is more intoxicating or potent than beer or wine.
-In reality, a standard serving of beer, wine, and distilled spirits each has an equivalent amount of alcohol.
+In fact, a standard drink of beer, wine, and spirits each has an equivalent amount of pure alcohol.

 Distillation is the process distillers use to separate alcohol from water.
 Alcohol evaporates at a lower temperature than water.
 Therefore, it evaporates first and then distillers condense it back into liquid form.
 This is one of the most important of liquor terms.